Ben Bowen: Fundraising

 The 2007 fundraising drive was a raffle for a house (called The House that Ben Built) located in Putnam County, West Virginia, which brought in $808,000.
 Governor Joe Manchin changed WV state law to make this raffle possible.
 As a result, St. Jude launched a WV field office that organizes all state fundraising for the hospital.
 In 2008 the Bowen family organized a second St. Jude Dream Home Giveaway raffle in Hurricane, WVA and raised over $1,000,000.
 The third annual WV St. Jude Dream Home was scheduled to expand to two locations, Milton and Morgantown, WV, in 2009.

 Death

 Ben Bowen's last months were physically painful.
 Morphine did not manage his pain adequately, his body tripled in size, and he would regurgitate fecal matter.
 The neuropathic pain became so severe, his parents could not hold him.
-The Bowen family are Protestant Christians and relied on their belief that God has a plan for each life and that faith requires believing God's good promises.
 Ben died on February 25, 2005.